10 Things to Do Before the Cyberpunk 2077 Release Date

 Go through it and decide if it’s worth the investment right now.
 Remember, most retailers allow you to cancel a pre-order, free-of-charge, before a game ships.

 That said, there are some retailers that will charge you for a game immediately.
 Sony is one of them.
-Something to think about if you aren’t prepared to cough up the cash for the game right now.
+That’s something to think about if you aren’t prepared to cough up the cash for the game right now.

 Buy the Correct Cyberpunk 2077 Edition

 Again, retailers are currently selling two versions of the game.
-And while most people will probably want to go with a standard copy, there are a lot of things to like about the Collector’s Edition.
+And while most people will probably want to go with a standard copy, the Collector’s Edition has appeal.

-If you aren’t sure which one you want to buy, please take a look at our guide to the Cyberpunk 2077 editions.
+If you aren’t sure which one you want to buy, take a look at our guide to the Cyberpunk 2077 editions.
 It will take you through each and make some recommendations.

 Track the Collector’s Edition If You Want It